Musa-Tur-Farazi/Manetho/API_DOC.md

-**Providing API details**

-The user wants an updated version of the previous API response with a more detailed breakdown.
-This time, they need the request and response pairs for each endpoint, but with IDs placed in the request body rather than in the URL path.
-They specifically mentioned that the IDs should not be in the path, and referenced a change in endpoint usage, such as switching from GET /payments/{paymentId} to POST /payments/get.
-I will reply directly here, giving a more detailed, formatted version of the API, suitable for GitHub.

-**Crafting elaborative API documentation**

-I’ll need to create a detailed API documentation snippet that includes the various endpoints.
-Each endpoint should define the correct method and reflect requests with IDs in the request body rather than the URL path.
-I’ll include examples for various successful and error responses (200 OK, 404 Not Found).
-I'll group the endpoints by category like Payments, Routine, Flashcards, and others.
-The goal is to provide a clean, concise document without overwhelming details, clearly mentioning the use of authentication tokens and IDs in the body where applicable.
-This will be delivered in chat.

-Thought for 17 seconds

 # Manetho API — Request / Response Cookbook

 *(v1 · IDs always travel in the JSON body, never in the URL path)*